Nissan KR engine: KR15DDT

-The KR15DDT VC-Turbo 3 cylinder engine is firstly introduced in the fourth-generation X-Trail.
-Like the name VC-Turbo suggests, this engine uses a variable compression ratio that allows for high power output and high fuel efficiency at the same time.
-Due to this, this engine won Nissan the 19th trophy in the Wards 10 Best Engines and Propulsion systems awards of 2022; judge Drew Winter described it as “Very smooth, exceptionally quiet during idle, pleasant to drive in traffic or on the highway”, among other comments from judges such as “This engine inspires words that never have been uttered in the same sentence as 3-cylinder engine”.
+The KR15DDT VC-Turbo 3 cylinder engine was introduced in the fourth-generation X-Trail.
+The "VC" designation in the name indicates that the engine uses a variable compression ratio, allowing operating modes modes for both high power output and high fuel efficiency.
+The engine won Nissan its 19th trophy in the Wards 10 Best Engines and Propulsion systems awards of 2022; judge Drew Winter described it as “Very smooth, exceptionally quiet during idle, pleasant to drive in traffic or on the highway”, among other comments from judges such as “This engine inspires words that never have been uttered in the same sentence as 3-cylinder engine”.